Colossus of Nero

-The Colossus of Nero (Colossus Neronis) was a 30 m bronze statue that the Emperor Nero (37–68 AD) created in the vestibule of his Domus Aurea, the imperial villa complex which spanned a large area from the north side of the Palatine Hill, across the Velian ridge to the Esquiline Hill.
+The Colossus of Nero (Colossus Neronis) was a 30 m bronze statue that the Emperor Nero (37–68 AD) created in the vestibule of his Domus Aurea, the imperial villa complex which spanned a large area from the north side of the Palatine Hill, across the Velian ridge to the Esquiline Hill in Rome.
 It was modified by Nero's successors into a statue of the sun god Sol.
 The statue was eventually moved to a spot outside the Flavian Amphitheatre, which (according to one of the more popular theories) became known, by its proximity to the Colossus, as the Colosseum.

 The last mention of the Colossus is in an illuminated manuscript from the late 4th century AD.
-The statue disappeared sometime afterwards, likely toppled by an earthquake or destroyed during the Sack of Rome, although some sources indicate the statue may have remained standing as late as the 7th century AD.
+The statue disappeared sometime afterwards, likely toppled by an earthquake or destroyed during the Sack of Rome.
 Today, the only remnants of the statue are some concrete blocks that once made up the foundation of its marble pedestal.

 History

 The statue was placed just outside the main palace entrance at the terminus of the Via Appia in a large atrium of porticoes that divided the city from the private villa.
 The Greek architect Zenodorus designed the statue and began construction between AD 64 and 68.
 According to Pliny the Elder, the statue reached 106.5 Roman Feet (30.3 m) in height, though other sources claim it was as much as 37 m.

 Shortly after Nero's death in AD 68, the Emperor Vespasian added a radiate crown and renamed it Colossus Solis, after the Roman sun god Sol.
 Around 128, Emperor Hadrian ordered the statue moved from the Domus Aurea to just northwest of the Colosseum in order to create space for the Temple of Venus and Roma.
 It was moved by the architect Decriannus with the use of 24 elephants.
 Emperor Commodus converted it into a statue of himself as Hercules by replacing the head, but after his death it was restored, and so it remained.

 The last certain mention from antiquity of the statue is the reference in the Chronography of 354.
 Today, nothing remains of the Colossus of Nero save for the foundations of the pedestal at its second location near the Colosseum.
 It was possibly destroyed during the Sack of Rome in 410, or toppled in one of a series of fifth-century earthquakes, and its metal scavenged.
-However, it is also possible that the statue was still standing during the Middle Ages, because a poem by Bede (c.
-672–735) says: As long as the Colossus stands, Rome will stand, when the Colossus falls, Rome will also fall, when Rome falls, so falls the world.